danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 - All dbt commands need to be run within the `dbt-image` docker container
 - To get into the `dbt-image` docker container, go to the analytics project (which you can get to by typing `goto analytics` from anywhere on your Mac) and run the command `make dbt-image`.
 This will spin up our docker container that contains `dbt` and give you a bash shell within the `analytics/transform/snowflake-dbt` directory.
 - All changes made to the files within the `analytics` repo will automatically be visible in the docker container!
 This container is only used to run `dbt` commands themselves, not to write SQL or edit `dbt` files in general (though technically it could be, as VIM is available within the container)
 - [ ] From a different terminal window run `code ~/.dbt/profiles.yml` and update this file with your info.
-The schema should be something like `yourname_scratch`.
+See [sample profiles](https://gitlab.com/gitlab-data/analytics/-/blob/master/admin/sample_profiles.yml) for an example.
     - [ ] __Data Engineers__: update the following paramaters in the `~/.dbt/profiles.yml`:
         ```
         role: ENGINEER
         warehouse: ENGINEER_XS
         ```
 - [ ] Run `dbt compile` from within the container to know that your connection has been successful, you are in the correct location, and everything will run smoothly.
 If you see an error like `Schema 'ANALYTICS.NAME_SCRATCH_STAGING' does not exist or not authorized`, it is because that schema hasn't been created by dbt in Snowflake yet.
 Since `dbt compile` doesn't actually create anything in the database, it won't create it for you.
-To fix this, feel free to run a small model with dbt `dbt run --models sfdc` and then `dbt compile` should work as long as there weren't any issues with running the model.
+To fix this, follow the commands below:
+  - [ ] This command does not work at the moment, see [issue](https://gitlab.com/gitlab-data/analytics/-/issues/4225#note_315785603)
+  - [ ] To test everything for the moment, run one of the smaller models:
+    - Date (dry run, nothing will be created):
+      - dbt run --models date
+    - SFDC
+      - Load Dependencies
+      - `dbt run --models @sfdc`
+      - Run
+      - `dbt run --models sfdc`
 - [ ] test the command `make help` and use it to understand how to use `make dbt-docs` and access it from your local machine.
 - [ ] Here is the [dbt command line cheat sheet](https://about.gitlab.com/handbook/business-ops/data-team/dbt-guide/#command-line-cheat-sheet)